nathanjhood/UBento/README.md

 > wsl --export UBento "D:\My\Backup\Folder\ubento.vhdx" --vhd
 ```

-## Backing up and restarting with a clean slate;
+## Backing up for restarting with a clean slate;

-It turns out to be handy to run the following argument around this stage, or whenever you feel you have a good starting point;
+It later turns out to be handy to run that previous ```--export``` argument around this stage, or whenever you feel you have a good starting point;

 ```
 > wsl --export <myPerfectDistro> "D:\My\Backup\Folder\my_perfect_distro.vhdx" --vhd